VictoriaParkes/MS1-Vikki-Sponge-Patisserie/README.md

 ## Code
 [W3 Schools](https://www.w3schools.com/) and lessons from [Code Institute's Full Stack Developer Course](https://codeinstitute.net/full-stack-software-development-diploma/) were frequently referred to in the development of this website.
 Code for the header, footer and gallery was sourced from the 'Love-Running' project.

-The README.md file was created using a [markdown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#t) as reference.
+The README.md file was created using a [markdown cheat sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#t) as reference.

 ## Content